Skip to Main Content Close

 10. Youth softball annual cost: $613

-If your child is eager and willing to pursue participation in a youth sport, cost can be balanced out by the countless benefits that playtime, exercise, teamwork, and games have to offer!
+If your child is itching for more than freeplay on the community park playground equipment and is eager and willing to pursue participation in a youth sport, the cost can be balanced out by the countless benefits that playtime, exercise, teamwork, and games have to offer!
 Here are several of the incredible benefits of youth sports that can set them up for success and happiness and resonate through the rest of their lives:

 • According to Health.gov, 73 percent of parents believe that sports benefit their children’s mental health.
 The mental health benefits of children’s sports include lower rates of anxiety and depression, lower amounts of stress, higher confidence, reduced risk of suicide, less substance abuse, fewer risky behaviors, increased cognitive performance, increased creativity, and more!
 Check out the official government Benefits of Youth Sports article that was developed by the President’s Council of Sports, Fitness, and Nutrition’s Science Board.